abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 1. Run the below mentioned command in the terminal.
 Make sure to replace <your_github_repository-url> with the value you copied in step 11 and Unique-ID in step 12

-    Note: This step is done to Initialize the folder as a git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files    repository created in Step 1.
+    Note: This step is done to initialize the folder as a git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files    repository created in Step 1.

       ```pwsh
       git init